uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 random access iterators and satisfy *SYCL device-copyable* must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required to use the type directly within a SYCL kernel.

-When passed to oneDPL algorithms with a ``device_policy``, indirectly device accessible buffer position objects must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.
+Similarly, when passed to oneDPL algorithms with a ``device_policy``, buffer position objects must not cause unnecessary data movement beyond what is required by the algorithm's semantics and what would be required by using an accessor to the buffer within a SYCL kernel.

 For the oneDPL iterators defined below and any custom-defined iterator types, individual rules define when they are indirectly device accessible as expressed by the `is_indirectly_device_accessible` type trait.
 These iterators may be